 Ice or snow that makes it dangerous to be in the school yard

 Should we find it necessary to cancel programming due to extreme weather, parents will receive a credit for future use.
-We are running on a shoe string this year; we cannot offer refunds for closures due to other emergencies beyond our control.
+We are unable to offer refunds for closures due to emergencies beyond our control.

 PICK UP & DISMISSAL

-We have two main dismissal times: 1:45- 2pm (after the noon session) or 4:45pm to 5:00pm (after the2pm session) in the schoolyard or Detective Joseph Mayrose Park located diagonally across the street from PS10.** When you are picking up your child, you must sign out with the Program Manager at the Extended Day table.
+Dismissal is from 4:45pm to 5:00pm in the schoolyard or Detective Joseph Mayrose Park located diagonally across the street from PS10.** When you are picking up your child, you must sign out with the Program Manager at the Extended Day table.
 Please do not take your child from Prospect Park or any other outdoor location.
-Due to our spread out location and mitigating circumstances, we cannot allow you to pick up your child at any time other than dismissal, except for in extreme emergency cases.
+Due to our spread out location and mitigating circumstances, your child may not be in the schoolyard if you wish to pick up early.
+Please feel free to call ahead at 347-946-5767 to confirm if your child is in the yard or elsewhere.
 This is mandatory for the safety and security of our students.
 Only people on the “authorized for pick up list” may pick up your child.
 You may update your pickup list online in your registration account at any time.
 If someone who is not authorized by a parent or legal guardian attempts to pick up a student, the student will not be released to that person until written authorization is received.
 If you are late to pick up your child you will be invoiced a late pick up fee.
 Please do not give cash directly to a teacher or assistant teacher; the charge will appear on your next invoice.
 Only children in the fifth grade are permitted to walk home on their own and only upon written notice to the PS10 Extended Day Program.
 Students may leave the program at 2pm after the completion of the first session, or at 5:00/the end of the Extended Day program.
 Dismissal time will be chosen at the time of registration.
 Students may not leave at any other time and must sign out with the Extended Day Program Manager before leaving Extended Day. **Locations may change based on availability.
 Final location pick ups will be emailed to families prior to the session starting.

 LATE PICK UPS

-After 2:25 and 5:25 (I set it this late to account for us being late in getting back from the park for whatever reason) respectively, you will be charged a late fee of $25.
-For every minute after 2:30 and 5:30, you will be charged $1.00.
+After 5:15 you will be charged a late fee of $25.
+For every minute after 5:20, you will be charged $1.00.
 If you are going to be late, please call the Extended Day Director at 347-946-5767 (late fees still apply).
 After 6:00, if no other arrangements have been made, we reserve the right to take your child to the safety of a police precinct.
 If you are late more than 3 times in one month, we reserve the right to ask your family to leave the program.